swallowWings/ALTEK/README.md

 # ALTEK is a data processing tool
 ALTEK will help you processing a lot of data for the GRM(Grid based Rainfall-Runoff Model) and G2D(Grid based 2-Dimensional land surface flood model).
 (ALTEK is a name derived from AHALTEKE which is one of the best horses in the world from Turkmen)

 ALTEK can process a lot of files in a batch process.
-The main features of the ALTEK are below
+The main features of the ALTEK are below.

 O Raster files converter(using GDAL files)
    - Convert GTiff files <-> ASCII raster files